NativeScript/docs-v7/core-concepts/navigation.md

 Each application must have a single entry point - the home page.

-To load the home page for your app, you need to pass `NavigationEntry` with the desired `moduleName` to the start() method. <Comment: Please review my changes to the previous sentence to ensure I did not create a technical error.> NativeScript looks for an XML file with the specified name, parses it and draws the UI described in the file.
+To load the home page for your app, you need to pass `NavigationEntry` with the desired `moduleName` to the start() method.
+NativeScript looks for an XML file with the specified name, parses it and draws the UI described in the file.
 Afterwards, if NativeScript finds a `JS` or a `TS` file with the same name, it executes the business logic in the file.

 ``` JavaScript
 var application = require("application");